Inbound Sales Strategies - A Different Sales Process

 - Help identify prospects who have challenges or goals that your product or service may solve.

-If you want to make more sales, the first step is to determine prospective customers interested in your products or services actively.
+If you want to make more sales, the first step is for your marketing teams to determine prospective customers interested in your products or services actively.
 Create your prospect's profile by gathering as much information about them as possible.
 You could achieve this by researching your competitors, especially if you're an up-and-coming company, and determining their customer's profile.
+This is one of the best way of identifying qualified leads.

 Identify their challenges, struggles, and goals and determine the best steps you'll need to take when approaching them.
 Getting personal during this stage could help provide you with valuable insights that may be helpful later on when creating your inbound strategy.